abghorba/Virtual-Assistant/README.md

         check ratings for [movie]
         perform a speed test
         define [English word]

-You can run the virtual assistant by using the command

-        python assistant.py

 Make sure you have a microphone to speak into!
 You will be able to speak the commands and will get a voice response along with a transcript on the command line.